-I finally went over my notes today and pulled out all the LA Acting class recommendations we got from Deb Fink at her Audition Workshop in the SF Acting Academy last year.
+I finally went over my notes today and pulled out all the Los Angeles Acting class recommendations we got from Deb Fink at her Audition Workshop in the SF Acting Academy last year.
 Here is what I uncovered.

 Deb Fink had also recommended we watch the Catastrophe 2015 TV show.
 Not sure how this is related but it came up in my notes, I have been seeing ads for this show everywhere since I moved to LA, and the show is NOT on Netflix or iTunes.

 Finally, there is the Baron Brown Studio for Meisner technique in Santa Monica, which a Google search uncovered before I had a chance to look over my notes.